KastnerRG/spector/README.md

+*Note: The previous version of the histogram data was wrong.
+It has been replaced with the right data.
+The other benchmarks are good.*

 # Spector

 Spector is an OpenCL benchmark suite for FPGA.
 The particularity of these benchmarks is that each of them is outfitted with a range of optimization parameters (or _knobs_).
 These _knobs_ can be tuned to create hundreds of unique designs per benchmark.